-I am a composer and vocalist currently based in Asheville, NC.
+I am a composer and vocalist based in Asheville, NC.
 I compose notated music for ensembles, and I write/perform with the Grant Wallace Band and Kong Must Dead.
 Prior to this, I composed, performed, and directed experimental music (voice/guitar/bağlama) with the Sissy-Eared Mollycoddles.

 I cut my teeth in the Chicago new music community 2007-2014 and remain a long-distance admirer and friend of that community.

 I have had the privilege to collaborate with adventurous chamber ensembles including PRISM Quartet, Axiom Brass, Zzyzx Quartet, Third Coast Percussion, Quince Contemporary Vocal Ensemble, New Thread Saxophone Quartet, Friction Quartet, Spektral Quartet, Borromeo Quartet, Anubis Quartet, Callithumpian Consort, International Contemporary Ensemble (ICE), and many others.
 Along with Grant Wallace Band I wrote and performed a dramatic song cycle with the Houston Grand Opera in 2016.
 My large ensemble works has been performed by Northwestern, UT-Austin, Louisiana State, Michigan State, Central Michigan, Kansas State, Lawrence, U-Nebraska at Lincoln, NYU, and Texas Tech.